awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

    1. Expand your DB instance, expand **Databases**, and then expand **System Databases**\.
 ![\[Object Explorer displaying the system databases\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-SSMS-SystemDBs.png)

 1. Your SQL Server DB instance also comes with a database named `rdsadmin`\.
 Amazon RDS uses this database to store the objects that it uses to manage your database\.
 The `rdsadmin` database also includes stored procedures that you can run to perform advanced tasks\.
-For more information, see [Common DBA Tasks for Microsoft SQL Server](Appendix.SQLServer.CommonDBATasks.md)\.
+For more information, see [Common DBA tasks for Microsoft SQL Server](Appendix.SQLServer.CommonDBATasks.md)\.

 1. You can now start creating your own databases and running queries against your DB instance and databases as usual\.
 To run a test query against your DB instance, do the following: